- Government Agency(s) / Competent Authority

 1. United Kindom's Department for Environment Food and Rural Affairs (DEFRA)

 Organic Team Import Section

 Phone: 020 7238 5777 (UK)

 Description: Provides the latest news on organic imports.

 A. Business Link

-Description: Provides information on preparing to import organic produce to the EU and to the UK and includes sections on preparing to import organic produce, applying for organic import authorization, certificate of Inspection and other import documents for organic produce, the 2009 change to the organic import regime, other regulatory requirements affecting organic importers, transport and organic imports as well as certificates of conformity and the Procedure for Electronic Application for Certificates (PEACH.)
+Description: Provides information on preparing to import organic produce to the UK and includes sections on preparing to import organic produce, applying for organic import authorization, certificate of Inspection and other import documents for organic produce, other regulatory requirements affecting organic importers, transport and organic imports as well as certificates of conformity and the Procedure for Electronic Application for Certificates (PEACH.)

 2. HM Revenues & Customs

 Description: Information pack created as a basic guide to anyone wishing to import or export goods.
 It acts as a guide to help anyone get started on importing and / or exporting, and also provides a better understanding of the procedures involved in these activities.

 3. Food Standards Agency